 - More education, with higher numbers holding degrees

 These combine to make Filipino immigrants a favourable hiring block.
 With existing deficits in Canadian businesses such as Ontario health care, many Filipinos are finding easy employment in specializations that they would be unable to find in the Philippines.
 Unlike other immigrants that have suffered more than native citizens as a result of the recession, migrants from the Philippines are thriving.

-Filipinos in Canada
+Filipinos Who Move to Canada

 While migrants from China and India are well-known for creating ethnic neighborhoods and communities that resist cultural homogenization with other Canadian cultures, Filipinos have proven much more adept at blending into their surroundings and leaving much less of a profile.
 No city in Canada has a “Filipino Town” to compare with the Chinese districts of Vancouver or the Indian neighborhoods of Toronto; only a few neighborhoods across the country have a population density higher than the national average.
 With only one Filipino-Canadian having been elected to the national Parliament, there is very little indication that these immigrants have become such a large block altogether.